grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/05 Test Runs.md

 </CodeGroup>

-## Read test run
+## Read load test run

 Returns details of a test run with the specified ID.
-The response contains several fields that are helpful for checking the test run's status:
+The response contains several fields about test-run status.

-`run_status` - Describes how far test run is in the execution pipeline.
-Possible values are:
+The `run_status` field describes how far the test run is in the execution pipeline.
+Possible values are the following:

 | Value | Description                                                                                                                   |
 | ----- | ----------------------------------------------------------------------------------------------------------------------------- |